scverse/scanpy/tests/README.md

-* data and result class that is flexible but allows for convenient way of defining subgroups etc. (-> the user should be able to define different subgroups, different colorings, and coloring by genes) / among others, mind that sparse data types have to be supported
+* data and result class that is flexible but allows for convenient way of defining subgroups etc. (-> the user should be able to define different subgroups, different colorings, and coloring by genes) / among others, mind that sparse data types have to be supported [one idea would be to allow for a class `rowgroups`, and a class `colgroups` as possible attributes of data and result classes. class `rowgroups` allows storing names, ids, masks, colors. make sure we do not reinvent the wheel: can pandas help us?

+* is `help(...)` different from `sc.help(...)`? yes, for plotting, for example, we need to attach docstrings

 * seaborn layout for difftest?

 * merge plotting functions / add option for placing the legend outside

-* check command line help and parameters: are they intuitive?

 * bugs: Error 'QxcbConnection' on susi / warning raised when Lukas runs it on the server